 Adjust landing pages for every ad group.

-Constantly research relevant keywords and use them in ad campaigns, to expand the reach and target all ad groups.
+Constantly research relevant keywords and use them in your PPC campaign to expand the reach and target all ad groups.

 Review expensive and underachieving keyword performance (short-tail keywords, we’re looking at you!) and stop using them if they don’t bring ROI.